-In the SET position, the line-pressure supplied to the main valve's control chamber via the priming line and through the EMR, is trapped by the EMR's internal check valve, by a closed 2-Way Solenoid Valve (14B), and by a closed Manual Emergency Release (15B).
-The trapped pressure holds the main valve's diaphragm and plug against the valve seat, sealing it drip-tight and keeping the Bermad downstream side dry, the valve's downstream outlet is vented into the atmosphere by the Drip-Check Device (19B).
+In the SET position, the line-pressure supplied to the main valve's control chamber via the priming line and through the EMR, is trapped by the EMR's internal check valve, Normally Closed solenoid valve (14B) and air pressure hold closed the PORV.
+The trapped pressure holds the main valve's diaphragm and plug against the valve seat, sealing it drip-tight and keeping the Bermad valve downstream side dry, the valve's downstream outlet is vented into the atmosphere by the Drip-Check Device (19B).

-Air or Nitrogen pressure is maintained in the sprinkler piping and trapped in the system by the in-line Listed Swing-Check Valve at a minimum of 0.5 bar (7 psi) ensuring that the piping and sprinklers are still closed and sealed.
+Air or Nitrogen pressure is maintained in the sprinkler piping and trapped in the system by the in-line Listed Swing-Check Valve ensuring that the piping and sprinklers are still closed and sealed.

-In the event that the system piping is ruptured or a sprinkler head is accidentally opened, the lowpressure switch operates and an alarm is activated.
-Nevertheless, the Bermad Water Control Valve does not allow any waterflow, as the de-energized Solenoid Valve remains closed due to the crosszone Control Panel design.
+In the event that the system piping is ruptured or a sprinkler head is accidentally opened, the low-air pressure switch will operate and an alarm will sound.
+The PORV will open but the main Water Control Valve, however, will not be released to flow water since the solenoid valve remains closed.